The Bankrate promise

 Using a brokerage

 If you’re using a brokerage, you’ll have to select every investment and make trading decisions.
-You can invest in individual stocks or stock funds, among many other things.
-The best brokers offer free research to help with this process and offer a ton of resources to aid beginners.
+You can invest in individual stocks or stock funds, among many other assets.
+The best brokers offer free research and a ton of resources on how to buy stocks to aid beginners.

 4. Determine how much you can invest – then buy